coreylane/slackrock/README.md

 1. Add the following bot event subscriptions and click the green save changes button at the bottom.

 - [app_home_opened](https://api.slack.com/events/app_home_opened) - User clicked into your App Home
-- [app_mention](https://api.slack.com/events/app_mention) - Subscribe to only the message events that mention your app or bot
 - [message.channels](https://api.slack.com/events/message.channels) - A message was posted to a channel
 - [message.groups](https://api.slack.com/events/message.groups) - A message was posted to a private channel
+- [message.im](https://api.slack.com/events/message.im) - A message was posted in a direct message channel

     ![slack_bot_events.png](/docs/images/slack_bot_events.png)